 Hotel Belvedere, which offers a convenient airport shuttle service, is a comfy and well-rated place to stay if you are catching an early flight from Zadar Airport or arriving in town late at night.

 Belgrade Main Bus Station – Design Hotel Mr. President Garni

 If you prefer a place to stay near Belgrade Main Bus Station, check the premises of Design Hotel Mr. President Garni, featuring air-conditioned rooms with satellite TV and a shower with a bathrobe and slippers.

-You can discover convenient accommodation in Thessaloniki here, look for hotels near the station or the airport according to your needs.
-Since both are huge cities, public transport will be of great help to get to your port of departure in almost no time.
+To discover convenient accommodation in Thessaloniki, look for hotels near the station or the airport according to your needs.

 Since Athens and Thessaloniki are large cities, public transport will significantly help you get to your port of departure in almost no time, no matter where you choose to stay within the city limits.